dkperf/SEDRI/README.md

 The .py scripts will only retrieve data if the date file does not already exist on the local drive.

+Edit the solar.dpt file to adjust/add items on your plot for your local system.

 run 'wplot.py'          to plot and examine your system data.

-Edit the solar.dpt file to adjust/add items on your plot.

 ## Acknowledgements